snap-research/EfficientFormer/README.md

 ## Citation

-If our code or models help your work, please cite our [paper](https://arxiv.org/abs/2206.01191):
+If our code or models help your work, please cite our papers:
 ```BibTeX
 @article{li2022efficientformer,
   title={EfficientFormer: Vision Transformers at MobileNet Speed},